k4mrul/sre-roadmap/README.md

 ### Tail Latency

 The latency of the slowest requests in a distribution.
+This is often used to measure the performance of a system under load.

 ### How to Reduce Sharing